sassoftware/saspy/saspy/doc/source/install.rst

 autoexec -
     This is a string of SAS code that will be submitted upon establishing a connection.
     You can use this to preassign libraries you always want available, or whatever you want.
+    Don't confuse this with the autoexec option of SAS which specifies a sas program file to be run.
+    That is different.
+This is a string of SAS code saspy will submit after the session is created, which would be after SAS already included any autoexec file if there was one.

 javaparms -
     The javaparms option allows you to specify Java command line options.
 These aren't generally needed, but this